8tentaculos/rasti/README.md

 # <a href="http://rasti.js.org"><img src="docs/logo.svg" height="80" alt="Rasti" aria-label="rasti.js.org" /></a>

-Rasti is a minimalistic JavaScript MV library for building user interfaces.<br />
+Rasti is a lightweight Javascript library designed for building user interfaces.<br />
-It gives structure to applications by providing [models](docs/api.md#module_Model) that emit events on properties changes, and [views](docs/api.md#module_View) with declarative DOM events handling to define UI components.<br />
+Its goal is to help you create projects with a small codebase and without the need for boilerplate.<br />
-Rasti is inspired by the Backbone.js architecture.
-It can be considered as an ES6 subset of Backbone.js for modern browsers.<br />
+Rasti offers a low-level Model and View with an API similar to Backbone.js, but it also provides a higher-level Component class that enables a more composable and declarative approach to building UI components.<br />
-It's ideal for building simple lightweight applications, without the need of configuration or boilerplate.
-Projects where a resulting small codebase is prioritized over using a complex rendering system.<br />
+With Rasti, you can easily create reusable UI components that are both modular and easy to understand.<br />
 The project is [hosted on GitHub](https://github.com/8tentaculos/rasti), and it's available for use under the [MIT](LICENSE.md) software license.<br />
 You can report bugs and discuss features on the [GitHub issues page](https://github.com/8tentaculos/rasti/issues).